AustinRado/alx-system_engineering-devops/0x00-shell_basics/README.md

-'Task 10. script that changes the working directory to the previous one' 'Task 11. script that lists all files in the current directory and the parent of the working directory in long format' 'Task 12. script that prints the type of the file named iamafile in the /tmp directory when we will run your script'
+'Task 10. script that changes the working directory to the previous one' 'Task 11. script that lists all files in the current directory and the parent of the working directory in long format' 'Task 12. script that prints the type of the file named iamafile in the /tmp directory when we will run your script' 'Task 13.
+Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory'